Rodolphe Haykal

 Rodolphe Haykal (رودولف هيكل; born 1969) is a Lebanese military officer who was appointed on March 13, 2025 as commander of the Lebanese Armed Forces.
 He previously served as the Director of Operations in the Lebanese Army, recognized as one of Lebanon’s most prominent military leaders.
 His name emerged earlier in March as a leading candidate for the position of Commander of the Lebanese Army following the election of General Joseph Aoun to the presidency of Lebanon on January 9, 2025.
-Haykal has received strong domestic and international support due to his distinguished military career and extensive experience in leading military operations.

 Early life and education

 Rodolph Haykal was born in Beirut in 1969 to a Maronite family from Aaqtanit, Sidon District.
-He is married with two children and has a strong academic background, holding a Lebanese Baccalaureate in Mathematics, a university degree in Military Sciences, and an Executive Diploma in Strategic and Defense Studies.
-Haykal is fluent in French and English.
+He holds a Lebanese Baccalaureate in Mathematics, a university degree in Military Sciences, and an Executive Diploma in Strategic and Defense Studies.

 Military career

-Haykal has had a long and distinguished military career, holding various leadership positions that have provided him with broad expertise across multiple military domains.
-One of his key roles was Commander of the First Brigade of the Lebanese Army, a highly significant unit within the military.
+Haykal has had a long and distinguished military career, holding various leadership positions.
+One of his key roles was Commander of the First Brigade of the Lebanese Army.
 During his tenure, Haykal successfully led critical military operations, reinforcing the army's ability to maintain national security and stability.
 His leadership is noted for strong organizational and strategic planning skills, and he has worked extensively to enhance military training and improve operational readiness within his forces.

-Haykal later assumed the role of Commander of the South Litani Sector, one of the most sensitive areas in Lebanon due to its proximity to the Israeli border and the presence of the United Nations Interim Force in Lebanon (UNIFIL).
-In this position, Haikal played a pivotal role in coordinating military operations between the Lebanese Armed Forces and UNIFIL, ensuring security and stability in the region.
-He was instrumental in strengthening cooperation between the Lebanese military and international peacekeeping forces operating in Southern Lebanon.
+In 2023, Haykal had assumed the role of Commander of the South Litani Sector, one of the most sensitive areas in Lebanon due to its proximity to the Israeli border and the presence of the United Nations Interim Force in Lebanon (UNIFIL).
+In this position, Haikal played a role in coordinating military operations between the Lebanese Armed Forces and UNIFIL, ensuring security and stability in the region, and strengthening cooperation between the Lebanese military and international peacekeeping forces operating in Southern Lebanon.

-During his command, Haykal conducted multiple field visits to international battalions stationed in the area, including Nepalese, Indonesian, Indian, and Spanish contingents.
-These visits allowed him to assess their operations and enhance collaboration, ensuring the success of peacekeeping missions in the region.

-Following his successful leadership in the South Litani Sector, Haykal was appointed Director of Operations for the Lebanese Army, placing him in charge of planning and overseeing military operations across Lebanon.
+Following his leadership in the South Litani Sector, Haykal was appointed Director of Operations for the Lebanese Army in June 2024, placing him in charge of planning and overseeing military operations across Lebanon.
 In this role, he became responsible for coordinating efforts between various military units, ensuring operational efficiency and national security.

-Nomination for Army Commander

-After the election of General Joseph Aoun as President of Lebanon, Haykal emerged as the strongest candidate for the position of Commander of the Lebanese Army.
-He was widely regarded as the most qualified candidate due to his extensive experience and expertise in leading military operations in sensitive regions.

-Three candidates competed for the role:
+Commander of the Lebanese Armed Forces